Kenitra Rabat-sale-kenitra, Morocco Travel Guide

 Cover all categories from documents to personal items.

 Create a detailed packing list and check off articles as you pack.
 This ensures you do not forget anything important, especially documents and medications.
-Roll clothes tightly to save space and minimize wrinkles.
+Roll clothes tightly to be space-efficient and avoid wrinkles.

 Pack liquids in sealed bags to prevent spills.
 Keep a small daypack for daily excursions with essentials like water, snacks, sunscreen, and a light layer.